alishertoshmurodov/ytdlbot/README.md

 Send link from YouTube directly to the bot.
 Any platform [supported by youtube-dl](https://ytdl-org.github.io/youtube-dl/supportedsites.html) will also work.

+# Limitation
+Because I have limited resources, hundreds of Gigabytes doesn't sound like a sustainable solution.

+**In that case, I added one limitation: 10GiB per 24 hours for each user.**

+You can choose to become 'VIP' if you really need large traffic.
+And also, you could always deploy your own bot.

 # Feature
 ![](assets/1.jpeg)

 1. fast download and upload.
-Many thanks to [FastTelethon](https://gist.github.com/painor/7e74de80ae0c819d3e9abcf9989a8dd6) and
-[JasonKhew96](https://github.com/JasonKhew96)'s contribution on this!
 2. ads free - I'll never send ads to you, also I don't even print logs that will identify you.
    So feel free to download any type of video from any website.

 3. support progress bar
+4. You can choose to convert video to audio!

 # How to deploy?
 ## Normal